lambdasec/autofix/README.md

 **Active development on this project has now moved to [Patchwork](https://github.com/patched-codes/patchwork).
-Patchwork is a more generic framework that combine tools and LLMs in agentic workflows for software development.**
+Patchwork is a more generic framework that combines tools and LLMs in agentic workflows for software development.**

 # AutoFix